ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/Configure-Scala-Kinesis-Enrich.md

 Sensible default configuration enrichments are available on GitHub: [3-enrich/emr-etl-runner/config/enrichments][enrichment-json-examples].

-See the documentation on [configuring enrichments][configurable-enrichments] for details on the available enrichments.
+See the documentation on [configuring enrichments][configuring-enrichments] for details on the available enrichments.

 ### GeoLiteCity databases